gofynd/fdk-client-java/documentation/platform/CONFIGURATION.md

 ### updateAppContactInfo
-Save or update sales channel current information
+Save or update current information of the sales channel